Jefftopia/libertyjs-2019-jovo/README.md

 You can read more about NVM [here](https://github.com/nvm-sh/nvm).

 ### AWS CLI

+>NB: AWS CLI installation is _optional_ for this workshop, but you'll need it when you're ready to deploy your node application.

 If you do not have the python package manager, `pip`, you can install with the following bash: